 High Yield CDs offer the highest interest rates and, compared to traditional CDs, a lower “buy-in” across the board.

 Most High Yield CDs are offered by online financial institutions; however, some credit unions and traditional banks can be quite competitive.
-It is best practice to shop around to find the CD that fits your desired financial goal(s).
+Therefore, it is best practice to shop around to find the CD that fits your desired financial goal(s).

-A CD ladder is an investment strategy that utilizes different maturity dates and rates of return to diversify and spread out your available liquid cash to best suit your financial goals.
+A CD ladder is an investment strategy that utilizes different maturity dates for higher rates of return.
+In addition, they diversify and spread out your available liquid cash to best suit your financial goals.

 For example, instead of sinking in a $5,000 investment into a 5-year CD, you can spread your seed investment over a 1-year, 2-year, 3-year, 4-year, and 5-year CD ($1,000 each).
 Although you won’t receive the biggest “bang for your buck,” you’ll enjoy more flexibility with the options to reinvest after the first year (second year, etc.) and still receive a solid return on investment.

-CD ladders are perfect for money that you likely won't use and carry an inherent low risk.
+CD ladders are perfect for money that you likely won’t use and carry an inherently low risk.
 For example, if you like to have a large emergency fund, you may not want the entire investment to earn the low rates of a standard savings account.
-You could keep half in a traditional savings account and half in a CD ladder.
+Therefore, you could keep half in a traditional savings account and half in a CD ladder.
 That way, you have a stash of cash you can access penalty-free until your CD matures.

 The Bottom Line